logo

 Psychotherapy

-Talk therapies like Cognitive-Behavioural Therapy (CBT) can effectively help in managing symptoms.
+Talk therapies like Cognitive-Behavioural Therapy (CBT) can effectively help manage symptoms.

 Antidepressants